fosdickio/til/react/react-hooks.md

 }
 ```

 The state of each component is completely independent.
 Hooks are a way to reuse stateful logic, not state itself.
-In fact, each _call_ to a Hook has a completely isolated state — so you can even use the same custom Hook twice in one component.
+In fact, each _call_ to a hook has a completely isolated state — so you can even use the same custom Hook twice in one component.